bollu/gde-game/README.md

 we were running the whole game over SSH.
 However, we can in the future move the model to google cloud and thereby get some more performance.

+Based on the feedback from the players about the realistic nature of responses, we believe a refined version of the game would be capable of passing the Turing test.

 # [Game design document](./Game-design-document.docx)